History of democracy: Mesopotamia

 Studying pre-Babylonian Mesopotamia, Thorkild Jacobsen used Sumerian epic, myth, and historical records to identify what he has called primitive democracy.
 By this, Jacobsen means a government in which ultimate power rests with the mass of free (non-slave) male citizens, although "the various functions of government are as yet little specialised [and] the power structure is loose".
 In early Sumer, kings like Gilgamesh did not hold the autocratic power that later Mesopotamian rulers wielded.
 Rather, major city-states functioned with councils of elders and "young men" (likely free men bearing arms) that possessed the final political authority, and had to be consulted on all major issues such as war.

 The work has gained little outright acceptance.
 Scholars criticize the use of the word "democracy" in this context since the same evidence also can be interpreted to demonstrate a power struggle between primitive monarchy and noble classes, a struggle in which the common people function more like pawns rather than any kind of sovereign authority.
 Jacobsen conceded that the vagueness of the evidence prohibits the separation between the Mesopotamian democracy from a primitive oligarchy.

+David Graeber and David Wengrow in their 2021 book The Dawn of Everything, A New History of Humanity posit that large popular assemblies might have been used in Uruk, in southern Mesopotamia, back in 3300 BC, and that Teotihuacan, in present-day Mexico, took a sudden turn toward egalitarianism around AD 300.